Drivable 3D Gaussian Avatars: Conclusion

+\paragraph{Size and compactness} Our model offers an optimal balance between quality and model size, making it both compact and easily portable.
+This lightweight representation sets \model apart from much larger and more cumbersome models like AG \cite{Li2023AnimatableGL}.
+As shown in Table \ref{tab:model_size}, \model is similar in size to other methods, yet it delivers superior quality compared to models in the same category.
+This makes \model an attractive choice for telepresence applications, where both efficiency and performance are crucial.

 While \model shows better quality and competitive rendering speed w.r.t. the state of the art, there are still particular challenges.
 High-frequency patterns, like stripes, may result in blurry regions.
-One way of improving image quality would be using a variation autoencoder to regress Gaussian parameters per texel of a guide mesh similar to \cite{Lombardi2021MixtureOV}.
-Despite using the $\mathcal{L}_{Garment}$ loss, self-collisions for loose garments are still challenging, and the sparse controlling signal does not contain enough information about complex wrinkles or self-shading.
+One way of improving image quality would be using a variational autoencoder to regress Gaussian parameters per texel of a guide mesh similar to \cite{Lombardi2021MixtureOV, Li2023AnimatableGL}.
+Despite using the $\mathcal{L}_{Garment}$ loss, self-collisions for loose garments are still challenging, and the sparse controlling signal does not contain enough information about complex wrinkles or self-shadowing.
+A potential solution to solve self-penetration would be to incorporate explicit collision detection \cite{Chen2023ShortestPT} for the tetrahedrons.
 An exciting follow-up work direction would be replacing the appearance model in \model with a relightable one.
-In order to extend \model reposability (see Fig.~\ref{fig:repose}) to reshapability and cloth transfer, we would like to upgrade our LBS model to a more general one (e.g. SMPL~\cite{Loper2015SMPLAS}) and integrate a cloth shape space.
-Finally, we would like to point out that \model is very flexible and can be adapted to specific applications, e.g. by using more Gaussians to capture high-frequency details (to the detriment of rendering speed) or removing garment supervision to reduce PSNR (if good cage geometry decomposition is not needed).
+D3GA is currently limited to model photorealistic avatars for a few consenting subjects captured in a dense multi-view capture device.
+While this limits the potential misuse of the technology of driving somebody else's avatar without their consent, it needs to be addressed in future work.
+In conclusion, it's worth noting that the \model offers significant flexibility and can be customized for particular applications.
+For instance, one could employ additional Gaussians to capture high-frequency detail or opt to eliminate garment supervision, particularly if precise cage geometry decomposition isn't necessary.